Bell 407: Design and development

 In 1993, Bell began the development of the New Light Aircraft as a replacement for its Model 206 series.
 The program resulted in the 407, a development of Bell's LongRanger.
 A 206L-3 LongRanger was modified to serve as the 407 demonstrator.
 The demonstrator used hardware for the 407 and added molded fairings to represent the 407's wider fuselage then under development.

-The demonstrator was first flown on April 21, 1994, and the 407 program was publicly announced at the Heli-Expo in Las Vegas, Nevada, in January 1995.
-The first 407 prototype (C-GFOS) accomplished its maiden flight on June 29, 1995, and the second prototype (C-FORS) followed on July 13, 1995.
+The demonstrator was first flown in 1994, and the 407 program was publicly announced at the Heli-Expo in Las Vegas, Nevada, in January 1995.
+The first 407 prototype (C-GFOS) made its maiden flight on June 29, 1995, and the second prototype (C-FORS) followed on July 13, 1995.
 After a short development program, the first production 407 (C-FWQY/N407BT) flew on November 10, 1995.

 The Bell 407 features the four-blade main rotor developed for the OH-58D (Model 406).
-The blades and hub use composite construction without life limits, and provide better performance and a more comfortable ride.
-The 407's fuselage is 8 in wider, increasing internal cabin space, and includes 35% larger main cabin windows.
-The more powerful Rolls-Royce/Allison 250-C47 turboshaft allows an increase in Maximum Takeoff Weight and improves performance at hotter temperatures and/or higher altitudes.
-The 407's airframe is generally similar to the LongRanger, but includes a carbon fiber composite tailboom.
-The helicopter has standard seating for two crew and five cabin seats.
+The blades and hub use composite construction with unlimited life, providing better performance and a more comfortable ride.
+The 407 fuselage is 8 in wider, increasing internal cabin space, and has 35% larger main cabin windows.
+The more powerful Rolls-Royce/Allison 250-C47 turboshaft allows an increased Maximum Takeoff Weight, improving performance at hotter temperatures and/or higher altitudes.
+The helicopter has standard seating for two crew and five passengers.